 Cleaning Chemicals that have Quaternary Ammonium Compounds

 These cleaning chemicals are also proven to break the protective layer of the virus.
-They can surely eliminate COVID 19 on any types of surfaces.
+They can surely eliminate COVID 19 on any type of surface.

 For these products, the first thing is that you always need to read the label for proper instructions and check the expiration date.
 Expired cleaning chemicals may have lost their effectiveness.

-Most of the packaging of these cleaning chemicals claim that they can kill 99.9 percent germs.
+Most of the packaging of these cleaning chemicals claim that they can kill 99.9 per cent of germs.
 Studies have shown that other types of Corona Viruses can live on hard surfaces for a week, but we all know that the primary way for us to contract the virus is through droplets.

 Premise’s Disinfection Guide

-On this section, we will explain the current guidance for cleaning surfaces and premises on how commercial cleaners do the cleaning in Australia during this pandemic season.
+In this section, we will explain the current guidance for cleaning surfaces and premises on how commercial cleaners in Sydney do the cleaning during this pandemic season.

 There is not much research into surface cleaning for COVID 19.
 However, there is not so much information on other Coronaviruses.